erik1968/analog-smith21/content/pages/about.md

       relativeUrl: true
 layout: page
 ---
 My name is Erik S. I live near Spokane, Washington and recently completed the Visual Comm Design BDes + UX/Web Training Certificate program at Eastern Washington University (class of '21).

 This web site template was my first out the gate after graduation.
-Since then, I've maintained proficiency w/the tools, completed successful freelance projects, and now working up those + as many portfolio-ready projects as I can while balancing time w/projects at our rural home-front, homeschooling our daughter, networking and spending time w/friends, colleagues & family.
+I took a summer-long sabatical, got outdoors into nature, did some gardening and landscaping projects w/daughter, wife and the dogs on the 'ranch' near the edge of the Palouse, east of Cheney.
+Since then, I've maintained proficiency w/the tools, completed successful freelance projects, and now working up those + as many portfolio-ready projects as I can.

 Soon, this URL will re-direct to a new site I have been developing for some time now that will more accurately host & reflect my style, personality and works.
 Please come back in >>> December '21...